Skip to content

 I’m super excited to start holiday baking and make some more of this delicious Christmas crack.
 It is one of my favorite Christmas desserts and it only takes about 15 minutes to make!

-I’m sure many of you that have awesome grandma’s have tried this Christmas crack recipe before.
-I shared my grandma’s saltine cracker toffee over the summer and this is just a glorified version with chocolate and m&m’s (or almonds) on top.
+I have shared my grandma’s saltine cracker toffee before and this is just a glorified version with chocolate and m&m’s (or almonds) on top.

-• Salty and sweet.
-Two of my favorite flavors come together in a chewy and crunchy treat.
+• Sweet and salty.
+Two of my favorite flavors come together in this chewy and crunchy saltine cracker candy treat.

 • 4 ingredients.
 This is all it needs to make the base of this addictive Christmas crack.